-The total radiative forcing at any time is the sum of those from the individual greenhouse gases.
-We show in Figure 6 how this quantity has changed in the past (based on observations of greenhouse gases) and how it might change in the future (based on the four IPCC emissions scenarios) For simplicity, we can express total forcing in terms of the amount of carbon dioxide which would give that forcing, this is termed the equivalent carbon dioxide concentration Greenhouse gases have increased since preindustrial times (the mid-18th century) by an amount that is radiatively equivalent to about a 50% increase in carbon dioxide, although carbon dioxide itself has risen by only 26%, other gases have made up the rest
+4.0.2 The total radiative forcing at any time is the sum of those from the individual greenhouse gases.
+We show in the figure below how this quantity has changed in the past (based on observations of greenhouse gases) and how it might change in the future (based on the four IPCC emissions scenarios).
+For simplicity, we can express total forcing in terms of the amount of carbon dioxide which would give that forcing; this is termed the equivalent carbon dioxide concentration.
+Greenhouse gases have increased since pre-industrial times (the mid-18th century) by an amount that is radiatively equivalent to about a 50% increase